BillSchofield/JavaScript-the-Good-Parts/README.md

 ' \t\r\n ' == 0    // true
 ```
 #### new (don't use it)
+If you accidentally call the constructor function directly, terrible things can happen to variables in the global namespace.

 #### Instance variables and methods are public unless you use the Functional Object Creation Pattern

 ### We use JavaScript because: